nelliemckesson/devops-fg2/ingredients_for_success.md

 * [canned](https://github.com/sideshowcoder/canned)

-## Use a distributed version control system (probably git) that can hooks to external services.
+## Code is stored in a distributed version control system (probably git) with hooks to external services.

 The version control system is the heart of the new development process.
 At the most basic level, a VCS allows developers to keep track of all the changes made to a set of files and be able to roll back to specific points in time in case something screws up.
 In some systems, like [Subversion](http://subversion.apache.org/), the code is checked out and then checked back in from a central repository.
 If there is a conflict between two developers' files (for example, both of them edited the same line of code), then the two version must be merged together.
 This can be a painful process.